Important Information and General Notes | Canada

 Non-Catalogue And Modified Products

-Consult Simpson Strong-Tie Company Inc. for applications for which there is no catalogue product, or for connectors for use in hostile environments, with excessive wood shrinkage, or with abnormal loading or erection requirements.
+Consult Simpson Strong-Tie for applications for which there is no catalog product, or for connectors for use in hostile environments, with excessive wood shrinkage, or with abnormal loading or erection requirements.

-Non-catalogue products must be designed by the customer and will be fabricated by Simpson Strong-Tie in accordance with customer specifications.
+Non-catalog products must be designed by a qualified Designer and will be fabricated by Simpson Strong-Tie in accordance with customer specifications.